-Next-generation High Capacity Signalling technology will be installed on the Metro Tunnel to deliver more trains, more often during peak times.
+Next-generation High Capacity Signalling technology will be installed on the Metro Tunnel and on the Cranbourne, Pakenham and Sunbury lines to deliver more trains, more often during peak times.

-This technology will revolutionise Melbourne’s train network as we move towards a reliable ‘turn-up-and-go’ network similar to other cities such as London, Singapore and Hong Kong.
+These upgrades will revolutionise Melbourne’s train network as we move towards a reliable ‘turn-up-and-go’ network, similar to those in London, Singapore or Hong Kong.

 Moving block signalling

 High Capacity Signalling is the hi-tech “moving block” signalling system used around the world that enables trains to automatically adjust their speed to maintain a safe distance from the train in front.